rev3r/ProperHelloWorld/README.md

 The only thing that bothers me, is that I reference `Infrastructure` from `ConsoleApp` (for DI purposes).

-I'll fix it some day..
+I'll fix it some day...